Radical trust

 This concept is considered to be an underlying assumption of Library 2.0.
 The adoption of radical trust by a library would require its management let go of some of its control over the library and building an organization without an end result in mind.
-(Harris, 2006).
 The direction a library would take would be based on input provided by people through online communities.
 These changes in the organization may merely be anecdotal in nature, making this method of organization management dramatically distinct from data-based or evidence based management.

-In marketing, Collin Douma further describes the notion of radical trust in the article "Radical Trust" August 28, 2006 Marketing Magazine (Canada) as a key mindset required for marketers and advertisers to enter the social media marketing space.
-Conventional marketing dictates and maintains control of messages to cause the greatest persuasion in consumer decisions.
-Given the proliferation of peer-to-peer consumer reviews and other social media platforms that enable consumer generated media, marketing agencies can no longer control the skew of that information.
-Marketers who are creating and participating in online platforms to facilitate conversation are radically trusting the consumer to build the brand based on the experience that is most relevant to them.
+In marketing, Collin Douma further describes the notion of radical trust as a key mindset required for marketers and advertisers to enter the social media marketing space.
+Conventional marketing dictates and maintains control of messages to cause the greatest persuasion in consumer decisions, but Douma argued that in the social media space, brands would need to cede that control in order to build brand loyalty.